OSGeo/gdal/doc/source/programs/gdal_raster_proximity.rst

 .. option:: --fixed-buffer <FIXED-BUFFER>

-    Define a fixed value to be written in the output pixels that are within the specified maximum distance from the target pixels, instead of the actual distance.
+    Define a fixed value to be written to output pixels that are within :option:`--max-distance` from the target pixels, instead of the actual distance.

 .. option:: --nodata <NODATA>